-The national ‘Growing Pacific Solutions’ (GPS) conferences are an effective platform to showcase innovative and integrated solutions that meet the needs of Pasifika families.
+The national Growing Pacific Solutions (GPS) conferences have proven an effective platform to share innovative and integrated wellbeing solutions that address the needs of Pasifika families.

 The GPS seminars provide a platform where Pasifika mental health and addiction workers can discuss ways to support services and clients, to achieve the best possible outcomes for Pasifika people and their families.

 The seminars have been co-developed by Le Va staff, and alumni from the Le Tautua leadership programme.
 This allows each seminar to reflect and be led by local mental health and addiction workers.
-The overarching objectives of the GPS Satellite Seminars are to:
+The overarching objectives of the GPS satellite seminars are to: